 - Be aware of poisons (household cleaners, cosmetics, medicines, and even some plants) in your home and keep them out of your infant's reach.
 Use drawer and cupboard safety latches.
 Post the national poison control number -- 1-800-222-1222 -- near the phone.

 - DO NOT allow older infants to crawl or walk around in the kitchen while adults or older siblings are cooking.
 Block the kitchen off with a gate or place the infant in a playpen, highchair, or crib while others cook.

 - DO NOT drink or carry anything hot while holding the infant to avoid burns.
 Infants begin waving their arms and grabbing for objects at 3 to 5 months.

 - DO NOT leave an infant alone with siblings or pets.
 Even older siblings may not be ready to handle an emergency if it occurs.
 Pets, even though they may appear to be gentle and loving, may react unexpectedly to an infant's cries or grabs, or may smother an infant by lying too closely.

 - DO NOT leave an infant alone on a surface from which the child can wiggle or roll over and fall off.

-- For the first 5 months of life, always place your infant on his or her back to go to sleep.
-This position has been shown to reduce the risk of sudden infant death syndrome (SIDS).
-Once a baby can roll over by himself, the maturing nervous system greatly reduces the risk of SIDS.
+- For the first 5 months of life, always place your infant on their back to go to sleep.
+This position has been shown to reduce the risk for sudden infant death syndrome (SIDS).
+Once a baby can roll over by himself, the maturing nervous system greatly reduces the risk for SIDS.

 - Know how to handle a choking emergency in an infant by taking a certified course through the American Heart Association, the American Red Cross, or a local hospital.